Distance vs Driving vs Flight Time comparison

 Frequently Asked Questions

-Driving time depends on many factors beyond distance: speed limits, traffic conditions, road type, stops, and urban vs rural routes.
-Two trips with the same distance can have very different driving times.
+No, distance and driving time are completely different measurements.
+Distance tells you how far apart two places are (in miles or kilometers), while driving time tells you how long it takes to drive between them.
+Two trips with the same distance can have very different driving times depending on speed limits, traffic, road conditions, and stops.
 For example, 100 miles on a highway takes about 1.5 hours, while 100 miles through city streets can take 3+ hours.

 Why does the same flight take different times in each direction?